-The content of each issue of the journal goes to open access 12 months after publication (delayed open access).
+The content of each issue of the journal is available to the public in 12 months after the publication of the issue (delayed open access).

 The editors and the members of the editorial board are not denied to be published in the journal, but in this case they do not interfere the review process.

-The journal uses a single-blind peer-review system: the authors do not know the reviewers.
+The journal uses a double-blind peer-review system: the reviewer does not know the authors of the manuscript, the authors of the manuscript do not know the reviewers.

 At initial submission, a manuscript is reviewed by editorial manager and the technical editor for the following: